TRACE User Guide TRACE Version 9.7.5

 Spatial discretization scheme for unstructured grids

-For unstructured grids either a first or second order scheme can be chosen.
-Again, second order is recommended, first order might be useful for stability when starting the simulation.
-The entropy fix value can be taken form the table above.
-Additionally, a gradient reconstruction method has to be chosen.
-Due to better accuracy and stability, "LeastSquaresFA" is recommended.
-All other options only provide a minor speed-up at the cost of accuracy and stability.
-The limiter Venkatarkrishnan is recommended.
-The limiter can be set to be more restrictive by lowering the argument of SetGradientLimiter, if the solution shows spacial oscillations.
+For unstructured grids, either a first or second order scheme can be selected.
+Again, second order is recommended, first order may be useful for stability at the start of the simulation.
+The entropy fix value can be taken from the table above.
+A gradient reconstruction method must also be selected.
+LeastSquaresFA is recommended for better accuracy and stability.
+All other options provide only a small speed-up at the expense of accuracy and stability.
+The Venkatarkrishnan limiter is recommended.
+The limiter can be made more restrictive by lowering the argument of SetGradientLimiter if the solution shows spatial oscillations.
 The default value is 100.

 Pseudotime discretization